traveltowith

 Challenges:

-• Limited nursing rooms: No dedicated nursing rooms inside; plan to breastfeed discreetly or at nearby cafes.
+• Limited baby rooms: No nursing rooms inside; plan to use station or nearby café.

 Fushimi Inari Taisha image 1